Toptani family

-The Toptani family was the leading Albanian noble family in central Ottoman Albania at the beginning of the 20th century.
-The Toptani family belonged to a small number of noble families appointed by the Ottomans who used local chieftains to control Ottoman Albania more easily.
-Essad Pasha Toptani, the head of the family at the beginning of the 20th century, claimed that the family descended from the Thopia family.
+The Toptani were a leading noble family in central Albania at the beginning of the 20th century.
+They belonged to a small number of noble families appointed by the Ottomans who used local chieftains to control Ottoman Albania more easily.
+Essad Pasha Toptani, a family patriarch, claimed that the family descended from the Thopia family.
 According to some sources, the name is derived from the word top, which means cannon, as the family owned a cannon at a time when artillery was rare.

 Estates

 The Toptani family initially lived in Krujë before moving to Tirana during the 17th century, when many sipahis moved from rural regions of the Ottoman Empire to cities.
 Their move from Krujë to Tirana probably contributed to the development of sharecropping in Albania.

 The Toptani family possessed around 50,000 hectares near Tirana and Durrës and remained one of the main landowners until the end of the Second World War.

-The 19th century house of the Toptani family situated in the center of Tirana was turned into a museum.
+In July 2023, it was announced that Oppenheim Architecture had won the competition to restore Albania's Besa Museum housed in Tirana's Former House of Toptani Family, aiming to showcase Albania's historic Besa code and its role in providing refuge, from the Holocaust to contemporary times.